 The good news is that if you served in the military anytime after 1956, you paid the Social Security taxes, just like civilians do.
 There are credits you will receive if certain circumstances are met.

-These extra earnings credits are added to your earnings record when you apply for Social Security benefits.
+When you apply for Social Security benefits, these extra earnings credits are added to your earnings record.
 In all cases, the additional earnings are credited to the earnings that we average over your working lifetime, not directly to your monthly benefit amount.

 The Social Security Administration should handle this process when you apply for Social Security Benefits when you apply, or your service may already be accounted for.
 However, it’s always a good idea to verify this information – and just one more reason why your DD Form 214 (record of military service) is so important!